 - “Hey Cinderella!”
 Kermit: A bitter, angry, depressed victim

 Notice that these are general tendencies and not hard-and-fast rules.
 Kermit does occasionally get frustrated and angry on Sesame Street, though I feel confident in saying that it’s never without justification.
-Similarly, I’ve seen at least one interview that Kermit gave (from The Tonight Show in the early ’70s, I believe, though I can no longer find it on YouTube) in which Kermit was downright grumpy and ill-tempered throughout the entire thing.
+Similarly, I’ve seen at least one interview that Kermit gave on The Tonight Show in the ’70s, in which Kermit was downright grumpy and ill-tempered throughout the entire thing.

 Furthermore, it probably goes without saying that a couple of these examples pertain to specific productions and therefore only apply to one performer.
 Obviously, Jim Henson didn’t work on Muppets 2015 (more’s the pity), and Steve was still a kid just getting into puppetry when “Hey, Cinderella!” aired and didn’t start performing Kermit until well after The Muppet Show was over.